Marand-Lab/Marand-Lab.github.io/people.md

 **About Me:**\
 NIH K99 and NSF Postdoctoral Fellow, University of Georgia\
 Ph.D.
 University of Wisconsin\
-B.S.
+B.Sc.
 Virginia Polytechnic Institute and State University

 ---